stackbit-projects/mighty-goose-6caab/content/pages/index.md

           opacity: 100
       type: ImageBlock
     title: Let's do this
-    text: >-
+    text: >
       The Stackbit theme is flexible and scalable to every need.
-It can manage any layout and any screen.
+It can manage any layout and any screen test
     actions:
       - type: Button
         label: Try it now